16 Healthiest Starbucks Foods to Order in 2025

 For an easy way to boost the nutrition of your Starbucks meal, consider adding avocado spread to your order.
 Available all day long, this spread is made with just a few wholesome ingredients: Hass avocado, sea salt, lime juice, jalapeño pepper, onion and garlic.

 It pairs perfectly with wraps, sandwiches and bagels or as a dip for items in protein boxes like crackers, adding some healthy fats to your meal of choice.
+Use what you need and save the rest to manage calories and sodium.

 Turn To the Starbucks Secret Menu